 Although Aquaman director James Wan is famously associated with horror, Wan would not have sat in the director’s chair for The Trench.
 There were no directors attached to the script at the time of the project’s cancellation.
 Writers Noah Gardner and Aidan Fitzgerald were drafting the script.

-When was The Trench supposed to release?
+When was The Trench supposed to come out?

 Is there a trailer for The Trench?